P7h/StormTweetsURLShortening/README.md

 ----------

 ## Introduction
 This repository contains an application which is built to demonstrate an example of Storm distributed framework by unshortening the URLs present in Tweets in real-time.
+This Topology endlessly by retrieving tweets, computes and resolves the shorter URLs to their original URLs continuously i.e. till the time the topology is killed.
+User has to explicitly kill the topology for exiting the application.

 [Storm](http://storm-project.net) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post BackType acquisition] in August, 2011.<br>

-This application has been developed and tested with Storm v0.8.2 on CentOS.
+This application has been developed and tested with Storm v0.8.2 on Windows 7 in local mode.
 Application may or may not work with earlier or later versions than Storm v0.8.2.<br>

 This application has been tested in: